Who can claim Universal Credit?

 You will have to make and manage your claim online

-If you feel you need help to make your claim on line or to navigate your journal once your claim is made you can contact us for support.
+If you feel you need help to make your claim online or to navigate your journal once your claim is made you can contact our Advice Team(link to advice team page) for support.

 UC claims have to be made and managed online.
 This means you need access to the internet.